darktable-org/luadocs/content/lua.scripts.manual/scripts/contrib/photils.md

 ## Usage

-* require this script from your main lua file
+* start this script from script manager
-  To do this add this line to the file .config/darktable/luarc: require "contrib/photils"
 * Select an image
 * Press "get tags"
 * Select the tags you want from a list of suggestions